 The Buzz this Week

 Hospitals continue to see eroding margins and steep financial losses in 2022.
-Healthcare systems reporting a lower second-quarter operating income include Mayo Clinic, Intermountain Healthcare, and Kaiser Permanente, among others.
+Health systems reporting a lower second-quarter operating income include Mayo Clinic, Intermountain Healthcare, and Kaiser Permanente, among others.
 Last month, Fitch Ratings revised its outlook for the U.S. not-for-profit hospital sector to “deteriorating.”

-Healthcare organizations are experiencing significant labor shortages and increased expenses for items such as labor, drugs, and medical supplies—all amid rising inflation and patient volume disruption due to the Omnicron surge.
+Healthcare organizations are experiencing significant labor shortages and increased expenses for items such as labor, drugs, and medical supplies—all amid rising inflation and patient volume disruption due to the Omicron surge.
 In addition, the American Hospital Association reported that hospitals are caring for higher acuity patients due to avoided or delayed care caused by the pandemic.
 These patients are more complex to treat, require more staff time, and need intensive treatments and drugs with higher costs.
 This increased patient acuity has impacted the average length of stay, which has created significant throughput challenges and is preventing inpatient volume increases.
 In turn, hospitals are faced with a multitude of challenges that hinder financial performance.

 Unlike last year, hospitals no longer have access to federal stimulus funding to help offset losses and cover some of the high costs.
 Moody’s reported earlier this month that U.S. not-for-profit and public healthcare median financial metrics temporarily rebounded in 2021 to pre-pandemic levels, largely in part because of the COVID-19 relief funds and volume improvement.
 Moody’s also reported that outpatient surgeries had the strongest volume and revenue growth rates, which increased significantly.
 Though 2021 saw temporary improvement, many hospitals were operating on razor-thin margins prior to the pandemic and are now in a more dire situation.